-To be eligible for leave under federal law, you must have been employed by the County for at least twelve months, must have worked at least 1,250 hours during the twelve-month period immediately preceding the commencement of the requested leave, and be employed at a worksite where 50 or more employees are employed by the County within a 75-mile radius.
 To be eligible for leave under Wisconsin law, you must have been employed for more than 52 consecutive weeks and have been paid for at least 1,000 hours in the 52 weeks immediately preceding the request for leave.
 The kind and amount of leave available to you under this Policy, as well as your rights during leave, depend on whether you meet the above requirements.